z-l-shi/z-l-shi.github.io/_pages/laboratory_students.md

 ---

 <br />
-　　Students in our group majors in Machine Learning, Deep Learning, Human-Computer/Robot Interaction, Computer Vision, Speech Recognition, NLP and so on, and have made many achievements in these fields.
+　　Students in our group major in Machine Learning, Deep Learning, Optimization Methods, Neuromorphic Computing, Human-Computer/Robot Interaction, Computer Vision, Speech Recognition, NLP and so on, and have made many achievements in these fields.

 Postdocs & RAs
 --------